gazmirpisha12/todoapp/README.md

 1. Creating a Component in React
 2. Communicating between components
 4. Using Bootstrap along with React
+5. Creating a notebook app to add, manage, and organize a group of notes.

 To Do
 •	Create a form